 When an emergency situation occurs, school personnel must quickly determine what initial response actions are required.
-Determining the appropriate actions to take is a three- step process.
+Determining the appropriate actions to take is a three-step process.

 - 1. Identify the type of emergency

 - 2. Identify the level of emergency

-- Level 1 A Minor emergency handled by School Personnel without assistance from outside agencies: temporary power outage, minor earthquake, injury to student, etc.
+- Level 1 A Minor emergency handled by School Personnel without assistance from

+outside agencies: temporary power outage, minor earthquake, injury to the student, etc.

+In CATAPULT, the reporting personnel would use the GREEN BUTTON Report an

+incident.

-- Level 2 A Moderate emergency that requires assistance from outside agencies: fire, moderate earthquake, hazardous material accident, etc.
+- Level 2 A Moderate emergency that requires assistance from outside agencies: fire, moderate earthquake, hazardous material accident, etc. In CATAPULT, the reporting personnel would use the YELLOW BUTTON Send help now.

-- Level 3 A Major emergency event that requires assistance from outside agencies: major earthquake, civil disturbance, large scale act of terrorism, etc.
+- Level 3 A Major emergency event that requires assistance from outside agencies: a major earthquake, civil disturbance, large-scale act of terrorism, etc. .
+In CATAPULT, the reporting personnel would use the YELLOW BUTTON Send help now.

 - 3. Determine immediate action(s) that may be required:

 - Duck and Cover

 - Shelter In Place

-- CODE RED Lockdown or CODE RED Shooter on Campus
+- CODE RED Lock-down or CODE RED Shooter on Campus

 - CODE YELLOW

 - Evacuate Building(s)

-- CODE (9)Off-Site Evacuation
+- Off-Site Evacuation

 - All Clear